Looking for the best private search engines that respect your privacy and don’t track your information? We reveal everything you need to know.

-When selecting a VPN, make sure you choose one with a track record of protecting user privacy, such as ExpressVPN.
+When selecting a VPN, make sure you choose one with a track record of protecting user privacy, such as NordVPN.
 Key features to look out for are a true no-logging policy and protection against information leaks.

 How to delete your Google search history